 A Digital Movement from Paper to PresentationsIf we turn back the clock to more than a decade ago, most businesses were just winding down fax machines and fully transitioning to sending Word documents and Excel spreadsheets via email.
 When it comes to the merchandising operations of any retail business, this was also true.
 Buyers and sellers would first meet at trade shows, then follow up with an email, and dozens of PDF attachments, Word docs, and Excel sheets would follow.
 As Google, Amazon, and even Spotify continued to push the boundaries of the cloud, there is a natural progress to make work even more efficient, which also penetrated the retail world in all ways imaginable.

 “More than 86% of buyers are more likely to open a presentation link than download a PDF from sellers.”

 Faster and More Efficient BuyersFor decades, trade shows have been influencing the pace of the retail business when it comes to merchandising strategies, and they are still a formidable force in the industry today.
 Sellers and buyers would manage their respective businesses based on seasonality and trade show schedules with respect to their product categories.
 After all, that’s where buyers meet new sellers and reconnect with existing sellers and brands.

 “More than 50% of buyers are actively reviewing products from brands they have never interacted with before during their regular work week.”

+Tech Savvy and Open to New OpportunitiesAs technology brings sellers and buyers closer together in a new retail ecosystem, the pressure to stay relevant due to the fast fashion growth has pushed all retail buyers to be on the lookout for newness.
 To satisfy the new consumer’s overnight change in taste and trends, buyers are starting to experiment with new buying strategies.
 In the past, the buying season follows the trade show schedule closely, and retail buyers would place large bets on a few dozen staple styles and buy deep.

 “Many retailers have challenged their buying teams to buy wide while keeping inventory very lean and flexible.”